nlimpert/crosscut/guideline.rst

    Branching
    =============================================================================

-   .. internal:: The whole project is divided into several feature-branches
+   .. role:author:: The whole project is divided into several feature-branches
       while it's developed.
 Branches are one of the main techniques that we use to ensure high quality of materials.
 This is achieved by a tiered system, which is explained in the next sections.